-March Sessions
+Upcoming Sessions

-Based at the University of California, Santa Cruz, the Shadow the Scientists (StS) initiative aims to offer immersive virtual learning experiences that spark students’ interest in STEAM careers and strengthen their foundational STEAM skills and knowledge.
-We also host sessions open to the public to foster community awareness and appreciation for the vital research happening across STEAM fields.
+Based at the University of California, Santa Cruz, the Shadow the Scientists (StS) initiative aims to offer immersive virtual learning experiences for students of all ages that spark their interest in STEAM careers and strengthen their foundational skills and knowledge necessary for success in those professions.

 Our sessions allow participants to engage with university and industry professionals while exploring how STEAM topics relate to real-world issues and community challenges.